MojoJojo86/Paw/docs/Home/ProstatePelvis.md

 * Bowel should extend atleast 1cm sup of **PTVn**

-* When creating 71Gy-74Gy Structure, use boolean as dose levels don't vary much.
+* When creating 71Gy-74Gy Structure, use boolean as dose levels don't vary much

-* When creating 55Gy-71Gy, Crop 5mm between the structures to allow for the difference in dose.
+* When creating 55Gy-71Gy, Crop 5mm between the structures to allow for the difference in dose

+### 2. OAR Contouring

+##### ***Avoid if the overlap looks fine.***
+If struggling with bowel and rectal doses it is possible to create the following structures.

+  1. ***Rectum_in_74***
+    * Boolean Rectum and 74Gy structure to leave an overlap of these.
+Apply a mean objective of 98% Dose and a Priority of 40.
+  2. ***Rectum_in_71***
+    * Boolean Rectum and 71Gy structure to leave an overlap of these.
+Apply a mean objective of 98% Dose and a Priority of 40.
+  3. ***Bowel_in_55***
+    * Boolean Bowel and 55Gy structure to leave an overlap of these.
+Apply a mean objective of 98% Dose and a Priority of 40.